loyd-data-engineering-projects/Pipeline-Execution-Engine/src/doc-template.md

 ```
 DOCUMENTATION GENERATION PROMPT TEMPLATE

-Use this prompt whenever you want to create a structured bash/CMD/PowerShell documentation guide.

-PROMPT

 Create a bash-style documentation using the format below.

 Follow the exact structure, spacing, and visual style.